achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_OSMFull.png](Images/QGIS_OSMFull.png)

-Other QGIS basemap can be found, for instance, with the Plugin [QuickMapServices](https://plugins.qgis.org/plugins/quick_map_services/).
+Other QGIS basemap can be found, for instance, with the Plugin [Next GIS QuickMapServices](https://plugins.qgis.org/plugins/quick_map_services/).

 ### Importing Meteobike data to QGIS